Wildhoney/Switzerland/README.md

 > Note: We're using `setTimeout` to simulate a 250ms latency for an actual AJAX request.

-By wrapping our `fetch` function in the `once` middleware, we can be assured that `fetch` will be invoked only **one per instance** &ndash; thus if we had two `swiss-cheese` nodes in the DOM `fetch` would be invoked twice.
+By wrapping our `fetch` function in the `once` middleware, we can be assured that `fetch` will be invoked only **once per instance** &ndash; thus if we had two `swiss-cheese` nodes in the DOM `fetch` would be invoked twice.
 It's important to understand the importance of `once` &ndash; without it we'd effectively be creating an infinite loop.

 Pay close attention to the fact that `fetch` appears **after** the `state` middleware &ndash; in our example it's immaterial, however when invoking `fetch` we need a guarantee that the `state` middleware has given us the required `setState` function in the `props`.